 Let’s walk through the steps it takes to plan out renting your current home and finding a new place to live simultaneously.

 First, you want to determine if your home is quote-unquote “rentable.”
-For example, a one-bed-one-bath might be harder to rent out compared to a two-bed-three-bath or three-bed-three-bath, but you should work with your agent to see what’s in high demand right now.
+For example, a one-bed-one-bath might be harder to rent out compared to a two-bed-three-bath or three-bed-three-bath, but you should work with your agent to see what’s in demand in your area.
 Once you get into four-bedroom territory, renting it out could also get increasingly harder.

-You’ll also need to determine how much you can realistically charge in rent while still feasibly paying your current mortgage, especially if you plan on taking out an additional mortgage on your new place.
-If you can’t pay for your new home upfront in cash, the idea of carrying two mortgages can be very, very scary, so you need to make sure you can swing this plan financially — especially if you can’t find a tenant right away.
+You’ll also need to determine how much you can realistically charge in rent while still being able to pay your current mortgage — especially if you plan on taking out an additional mortgage on your new place.
+If you can’t pay for your new home upfront in cash, the idea of carrying two mortgages can be scary, so you need to make sure you can swing this plan financially — especially if you can’t find a tenant right away.

-According to Gongora Brown, there are also new regulations in place — depending on where you live — that help to assure lenders that you’ll have renters before you get the keys to your new home.
-In order for a property to be considered a rental property, the owner will have to have a rental agreement and a deposit and first month’s rent, in order to obtain financing for the second home that they’re going to live in.
+According to Brown, there are also new regulations in place — depending on where you live — that help to assure lenders that you’ll have renters before you get the keys to your new home.
+In order for a property to be considered a rental property, the owner will have to have a rental agreement, a deposit, and first month’s rent, in order to obtain financing for the second home that they’re going to live in.